HadleyTheGreat/DarkDeityCommunityPatch/.GitHub/readme.txt

 Movement bug: Attempting to push a unit causes it to visibly glitch out with a blurry image.
 Movement bug: Unit's sprite being shown on a different tile than the one you can select the unit to interact with it with the cursor.
 Spawning bug: Units spawning on top of other units in chapter 22.
+Sprite mismatch: Irving's hair reverts back to red if you load any save file from chapter 12-16 Unending mission: A user reported to me that chapter 10 never ended for him, I made the game check on every turn after 8 instead of just on exactly turn 9 to try to end the map as a workaround.
+Stat recording bug; Helena's historical statistics were not being tracked properly

+Version 2.1.0 fixes the movement bugs for enemy units now as well as player units.
+In version 2.0.0, I didn't realize that there were separate path completion events for player and enemy units, so the fixes only resolved the player movement drift.
+Now similar changes have been made to prevent enemy movement drift as well.
 --------------
 HOW TO INSTALL
 --------------